recetasdemama/wordpress/wp-content/plugins/easy-adsense-lite/readme.txt

 = I just activated the plugin.
 How come I don't see any ads in my blog? =

 Note that you have to generate your adsense code from Google, and paste the *entire* code in the text boxes, replacing the existing text.
 There are three main text boxes corresponding to three ad locations - Lead-in, Mid-text and Lead-out.
 If you don't want to use a particular location, please suppress it by selecting the appropriate option.
-Otherwise, the plugin will show a red box indicating where you ad would be shown.
+Otherwise, the plugin will show a red box indicating where your ad would be shown.

 If you just created the new Google AdSense code, it may not be active yet.
 Google takes about ten minutes or so before serving ads.
 Please try again later.